How to Choose a Master’s Degree in Healthcare?

 5. Master of Occupational Therapy (MOT)

 This program prepares students to work as licensed occupational therapists.
 It covers anatomy, physiology, therapeutic methods, and clinical applications.
-Graduates work in schools, hospitals, and rehabilitation facilities.
+Graduates work in schools, hospitals, and rehabilitation facilities or as traveling occupational therapists in different locations.

 6. Master of Physical Therapy (MPT)